jankazil/lcd-data/README.md

 5. Download LCD v2 observation files from NCEI for the selected stations and years, skipping files already present that match by ETag.
 6. Construct full-hourly UTC time series for temperature (T), dew point (Td), relative humidity (RH), and wind speed by reading, cleaning, and interpolating station observations.
 Remove temperatures above 60 °C. Perform interpolation only across gaps of up to 2 hours.
 Derive RH from T and Td.
 7. Optionally write comparison plots for the original and interpolated series.
-8. Save the full-hourly UTC time series as a NetCDF file.
+8. Save the full-hourly UTC time series as a NetCDF file, for the given station or the stations in the state/region.

 **Note:** Interpolation of station observations to construct full-hourly UTC time series across many years and/or many stations can be very slow due to inherent limitations of Python.